-The role of private sector (villagers included) will be prominent in the Programme.
-In addition to communities, private sector organisations, particularly entrepreneurs engaged in forest product harvesting, processing, transport and marketing will have a key role in the implementation of the programme.-Private companies and NGOs will be engaged in the Programme implementation under Service Provision agreements or as actors in the value chain.
-Private companies and local traders, e.g. sawmills, pit sawing teams, charcoal traders, honey processing and marketing companies will also be among programme beneficiaries through their involvement and role in developing the wood and non-wood based value chains.
+The role of private sector (villagers included) is prominent in the Programme.
+In addition to communities, private sector organisations, particularly entrepreneurs engaged in forest product harvesting, processing, transport and marketing have a key role in the implementation of the programme.-Private companies and NGOs have been engaged in the Programme implementation under Service Provision agreements or as actors in the value chain.
+Private companies and local traders, e.g. sawmills, pit sawing teams, charcoal traders, honey processing and marketing companies are also be among programme beneficiaries through their involvement and role in developing the wood and non-wood based value chains.